-The university's most recent land use planning process, launched in 2015, culminated in FutureVU - a comprehensive vision for the university's footprint which provides a basis for campus stewardship that enhances the university's mission.
-FutureVU supports the Academic Strategic Plan and focuses on the following objectives:
+The university’s most recent land use planning process, launched in 2015, culminated in the FutureVU Land Use Plan – a comprehensive vision for the university’s footprint which provides a basis for campus stewardship that enhances the university’s mission.
+The FutureVU Land Use Plan supports the Academic Strategic Plan and focuses on the following objectives:

 - Creating standards for facilities and landscapes that embody Vanderbilt’s commitment to diversity and inclusion;

 - Improving the collegiate environment and fostering notable success of the residential college experience;

 - Fostering community outreach and connectivity, and the “One Vanderbilt” principles of collaboration that are an important element of Vanderbilt’s uniqueness.